 “My screenwriting process is very personal, not in that the story is personal, but I take every character and what they do personally.
 It’s important for me to get inside the story the same way I do a doc, where you have to crawl into the skin of your subjects and make sure that you are painting a full picture.
 I find them very similar.”

 My regular readers know how I love crawling inside people’s heads.
-After spending 40 minutes with Ava DuVernay, her brain and passion left me humbled and in awe.
+Ava DuVernay’s brain and passion left me humbled and in awe.
 Before even opening her script for Middle of Nowhere, I knew her words would take me on the ride of my life and open my eyes to an unfamiliar world.
-I read her script after I hung up the phone.
 All I can say is, it was an honor to read her words and to experience the life of her characters.

-As I asked one last question, I could feel Ava smile through the phone: “What advice would you give your 18-year-old self?’
+As I asked one last question, I could see Ava’s bright smile: “What advice would you give your 18-year-old self?’

 “The first thing that comes to my mind is “nothing.”
 I wouldn’t give any advice.
 Every mistake I made, every bad experience, every good experience, every thing I said, did or wanted to take back, formed me into who I am now.
 I wouldn’t want to skip the evolution of who I am and what happened.
 I’m really happy with my 39-yr-old self, and I feel like everything I experienced made up this moment.
 Even the rough parts, I’m glad I went through.
 I would tell my younger self to enjoy it.
 She was a whipper snapper, for sure.”